Patronix-music/tempera-cell-matrix/README.md

 ### Main new features:

 🧭 **Compact Tuner popup**
-Added a small Tuner tool in the inspector for looping the selected cell and fine-tuning the existing Cell Pitch slider.
+<br>Added a small Tuner tool in the inspector for looping the selected cell and fine-tuning the existing Cell Pitch slider.

 🧩 **Smarter Trim/Fit behavior**
-Trim/Fit now only switches to Fit when a sample is actually longer than the cell, so short samples no longer get unwanted pitch changes.
+<br>Trim/Fit now only switches to Fit when a sample is actually longer than the cell, so short samples no longer get unwanted pitch changes.

 🗂️ **Improved Random Sources list**
-Sources now show total audio files first, then filtered audio files when filters are active.
+<br>Sources now show total audio files first, then filtered audio files when filters are active.

 🖱️ **Auto Preview on click**
-Auto preview now also plays when clicking a matrix cell, not only when navigating with arrow keys.
+<br>Auto preview now also plays when clicking a matrix cell, not only when navigating with arrow keys.

 🏷️ **Better export naming**
-The name template now supports {celname}, and recent name templates can be deleted while the default stays protected.
+<br>The name template now supports {celname}, and recent name templates can be deleted while the default stays protected.

 ---